 After reading this section it will make more sense to you as to why Azure SQL Database is a very popular product, it might even surprise some readers in how complete the product is.

 This is one of the key benefits of moving to Azure SQL Database.
-Having high availability already built into the product is a massive advantage which ensures that your database adheres to 99.99% availability service level agreement (SLA) set by Microsoft.
-To really enhance availability, you can setup active geo-replication for your databases which enables you to configure up to four readable secondary databases in the same or different data centre location (regions).
+Having high availability already built into the product is a massive advantage that ensures that your database adheres to a 99.99% availability service level agreement (SLA) set by Microsoft.
+To really enhance availability, you can set up active geo-replication for your databases which enables you to configure up to four readable secondary databases in the same or different data centre location (regions).
 Trying to set this up with your local SQL Servers would be a great technical challenge in itself, think along the lines of Distributed Availability Groups.
 A recent enhancement by Microsoft led to the idea of failover groups in Azure where with this feature it automatically manages the geo-replication relationship, connectivity and failover at scale.

-Setup via the portal is extremely simple and as you can see from the screen shot below with a couple of clicks we have enabled active geo-replication between two data centres in the USA.
+Setup via the portal is extremely simple and as you can see from the screenshot below with a couple of clicks we have enabled active geo-replication between two data centres in the USA.

 Transparency is achieved by the failover group via a dedicated read/write endpoint, so it doesn’t matter which server your database is currently running on you will automatically be routed to it.